lidat/knowledge-center/pages/knowledgedocs/Bots/Bots FAQs.md

 **A:**  The terms virtual agent and bot are often interchangeable as they both offer contact centers similar services.
 A virtual agent is a contact center capability that uses a computer-generated virtual character to provide artificial intelligence as a customer service agent, via the chat or messaging functionality.
 A chatbot is usually focused on a single purpose and can provide answers to automated  and simple tasks.
 Both bots and virtual agents can be run and optimized through artificial intelligence.

-LiveEngage is able to integrate to any virtual agent or bot that you or any 3rd party company creates.**  **
+ <div class="note">LiveEngage is able to integrate to any virtual agent or bot that you or any 3rd party company creates.</div>

 **Q: Are bots only consumer-facing?
 Are there bots for agents?**